MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 ### Can I manage a device through multiple driver update policies?

-- While use of multiple policies per device is supported, we don’t recommend doing so.
-Instead, we recommend adding devices to a single policy to avoid confusion of whether a driver for a device is or isn’t approved.
+- While the use of multiple policies per device is supported, we don’t recommend doing so.
+Instead, we recommend adding devices to a single policy to avoid confusion about whether a driver for a device is or isn’t approved.

   Consider a device that receives driver updates from two policies.
 In one policy, a specific update is approved and in the other policy, that update is paused.
-Because the status of *approved* always wins, the driver installs on the device despite any other status for that update that is set in other policy.
+Because the status of *approved* always wins, the driver installs on the device despite any other status for that update that is set in any other policy.

 ### How can I reduce reboots on devices that receive driver updates?

 - Because it’s not always clear in advance when an OEM releases a new update, or if that update requires a reboot, consider a regular pattern of update reviews.

-For policies with manual approval, when you approve drivers and set an *approval available date*, you can set that date to an event like the monthly Patch Tuesday, or any other time of your choosing.
-For policies with automatic approval, you could pause a newly added and then return to approve it.
+  - For policies with manual approval, when you approve drivers and set an *approval available date*, you can set that date to an event like the monthly Patch Tuesday, or any other time of your choosing.
+  - For policies with automatic approval, you could pause a newly added and then return to approve it.
 When you reapprove any paused update, you can set an *approval available date*.

-  To help mitigate this type of recurring challenge, we're evaluating changes that can mitigate the need to manually coordinate driver updates with Patch Tuesday updates.
+  To help mitigate this type of recurring challenge, we're evaluating changes that can mitigate the need to manually coordinate driver updates with *Patch Tuesday* updates.

-### Why has a driver disappeared from the list of available drivers my policy?
+### Why has a driver disappeared from the list of available drivers in my policy?

 - When an OEM replaces a driver with a new recommended driver, the older driver can be moved to the *Other drivers* category.
 However, if that older driver is the same version or older than the drivers in use by all devices, that driver is entirely removed from the policy as there are no devices that can install it through Driver updates policies.

 ### How do I remove older drivers from the driver list of my policies?

-- To ensure that the list of available drivers is up-to-date, drivers with older versions that than those already installed across all devices targeted by a policy are no longer applicable.
+- To ensure that the list of available drivers is up-to-date, drivers with older versions than those already installed across all devices targeted by a policy are no longer applicable.
 These older drivers are removed from the driver list of previously deployed and active policies.
 Only drivers that can update the driver version currently installed on a device targeted by a policy remain available in the policy.

   Installing drivers with older versions than those already present on a device isn't possible through driver update management.